luapower/heap/heap.md

 Create a heap API:

-	push(...) -> i       drop a value into the heap and return its index pop(i)               remove the value at index i (root is at index 1) rebalance(i)         rebalance the heap after the value at i has been changed
+	push(v) -> i         drop a value into the heap and return its index pop(i)               remove the value at index i (root is at index 1) rebalance(i)         rebalance the heap after the value at i has been changed

 from a stack API:

-	push(...)            add a value to the top of the stack pop()                remove the value at the top of the stack swap(i, j)           swap two values (indices start at 1) len() -> n           number of elements in stack
+	push(v)              add a value to the top of the stack pop()                remove the value at the top of the stack swap(i, j)           swap two values (indices start at 1) len() -> n           number of elements in stack